 - Whole milk = 12 grams of lactose

-For those who do not have an intolerance to lactose before surgery, we may recommend that you remove milk and other dairies from your diet.
-After surgery, you can begin to introduce milk at about stage 3 in small increments to see whether or not you have developed an intolerance.
+For those who do not have an intolerance to lactose before surgery, we may recommend removing milk and other dairies from your diet.
+After surgery, you can introduce milk at about phase 3 of the post-op diet in small increments to see whether or not you have developed an intolerance.

-When introducing foods and drinks back into your diet after bariatric surgery it can be helpful to maximize the benefits.
-Below, are some alternatives to milk that patients can include in their diet:
+When reintroducing foods and drinks back into your diet after bariatric surgery, it is helpful to recognize the benefits of each meal and drink.
+Below are some alternatives to milk that patients can include in their diet:

-A great milk product that we recommend is fairlife® because it is lactose-free and has a higher level of protein.
+A great milk product we recommend is Fairlife® because it is lactose-free and has a higher protein level.
 This is a real milk product, but it has been ultrafiltered to provide 50% more protein, 30% more calcium, and half the sugars of regular milk.
-One 8 ounce glass of 2% fairlife® milk contains only 6 grams of sugar and 13 grams of protein as opposed to the 12g of sugar and 8 grams of protein found in regular 2% milk.
+One 8-ounce glass of 2% Fairlife® milk contains only 6 grams of sugar and 13 grams of protein as opposed to the 12g of sugar and 8 grams of protein found in regular 2% milk.

 Other Milk Substitutes